Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Green-lipped Mussels - Taste from the ocean

-Green-lipped mussels are a seafood and New Zealand delicacy, known for their large size and naturally sweet taste.
+Green-lipped mussels are a seafood and a signature New Zealand delicacy, known for their large size and naturally sweet taste.
 They are only found in New Zealand waters and are sustainably farmed.
 They are typically steamed in white wine, garlic and parsley.
 The broth is so delicious that diners often use bread to soak up every last drop.

 4. Pavlova - The pride of New Zealand cuisine